 Split Squats

-With a lack of gluteus muscle, you are risking pinched nerves in your lower back and bad knees.
+With a lack of gluteus muscle, you risk pinched nerves in your lower back and bad knees.
 You don’t want to be that guy—unable to move, and sweating for no reason other than excruciating pain, do you?

-That being said, a strong butt is especially necessary if you spend a large amount of your day sitting.
-Start your trek to a sweet hiney with Split Squats, which are the base exercise for almost all other glute and lower body workouts.
+That being said, a strong butt is especially necessary if you spend much of your day sitting.
+Start your trek to a sweet hiney with Split Squats, the base exercise for almost all other glute and lower body workouts.

-- Kneel on one knee like you’re about to propose.
+1. Kneel on 1 knee like you’re about to propose.
 Smile because you don’t have to propose.
 Check your angles in the mirror.

 Repeat 10 times on each side.